mozilla-l10n/documentation/tools/webdashboards/add_new_file.md

     ...
 ```

-What we need to add is this definition:
+What you need to add is this definition:
 ```PHP
 'mozorg/contribute/signup.lang'          => [
     'critical' => ['de', 'fr'],
     'opt-in'   => ['all'],
 ],
 ```
-We create a new array element using the filename as key, its value is another array.
+You create a new array element using the filename as key, its value is another array.
 To each flag (key) is associated an array of locales. `all` is a special locale to represent all supported locales for this file.

 ## Set the deadline for this file
 If a file is critical, you also want to set a deadline for it: in the last week before deadline the date will be displayed in orange on the Webdashboard, after deadline it will be displayed in red.